-Even as businesses prioritise the customer experience and support, they are simultaneously deprioritising mobile security and fraud management.
-Throughout the course of our research, the intention of businesses to increase fraud management budgets in the next six months softened.
-From June 2020 to January 2021, there was a 6-percentage point decline in business intention to increase fraud management.
+Even as businesses prioritise the customer experience and support, they are still sustaining pre-pandemic levels of investment in mobile security and fraud management.
+Throughout the course of our research, the intention of businesses to increase fraud management budgets fluctuated.
+From a high in June 2020 back to pre-pandemic levels in January 2021, there was a 6-percentage point decline in business intention to increase fraud management.
 The four markets surveyed in the Asia-Pacific region reported the most significant change, with a 16 percent point drop in companies saying they'd increase their fraud management budgets.
 These results suggest that businesses may still not realise that the same data and tools they can use to improve security and fraud detection also enhance the customer experience.

-Given the rise of fraud activity we're anticipating, the timing for deprioritising fraud management couldn't be worse.
+Now is the time to continue investing in fraud management.
 During the pandemic, many fraudsters found new opportunities in exploiting government-based pandemic assistance programs.
-For example, according to conservative estimates, at least \$36 billion of the \$360 billion in U.S. CARES Act unemployment benefits was lost, primarily due to fraudulent claims.
-In the U.K., as much as \$35 billion in Covid-related loans may have been fraudulent.
-As those programs wind down, we expect criminals will turn their focus to traditional digital fraud schemes, taking advantage of the increase in digital traffic to exploit data stolen over the past three years.
+For example, according to conservative estimates, at least \$36 billion of the \$360 billion in U.S. CARES Act unemployment benefits was lost, primarily due to fraudulent claims.1 In the U.K., as much as \$35 billion in Covid-related loans may have been fraudulent.2 As those programs wind down, we expect criminals will turn their focus to traditional digital fraud schemes, taking advantage of the increase in digital traffic to exploit data stolen over the past three years.